gemseo/gemseo/doc_src/source/disciplines/autopydiscipline.rst

 Optional arguments are:

-- :code:`py_jac=None`: pointer to the jacobian function which must returned a 2D numpy array,
+- :code:`py_jac=None`: The Python function to compute the jacobian which must return a 2D numpy array,
 - :code:`use_arrays=False`: if :code:`True`, the function is expected to take arrays as inputs and give outputs as arrays,
 - :code:`write_schema=False`: if :code:`True`, write the json schema on the disk.